Microshak/MicroNotes/UW/Week5Veracity.md

 ---
 ## In this session
 * Trust in Data
-  * Bias
+  * Bias Data
-  * Background into Statistics and ML
+  * Data prepared for ML workloads
   * Data Management Lifecycle
 * Databricks
   * Delta Lake
-  * Schedualing Logging
+  * Scheduling Logging

 ---
-# Why We Dont Trust Data
+# Why We Don't Trust Data
 * Use Case is an After Thought
 * Garbage in Garbage Out
 * No Access and Transparency
 * Data Changes Over Time

 ---

 # Big Data Value Development
 * Define Use Cases and Work Toward them
 * Validate Data
-* Clense
+* Cleanse
 * Add Schema
 * Make Access Easy and Transparent
 * Time Travel